gacou54/Analytic1D/README.md

            They should be mark with a TODO note)

-Maybe if I have time in the future I will rewrite that to be more usable.
+Maybe if I have spare time I will rewrite that to be more usable.
 I used this in these school projects : https://github.com/gacou54/wingman